inkeep/zendesk-inkeep-autoreply-template/README.md

-# Zendesk AI Auto Responder
+# Zendesk AI Auto Responder Template

 This template repo contains a NextJS app as well as bash scripts that will help you configure your Zendesk workspace to use Inkeep to auto-respond to new tickets using your Inkeep project.

+> [!IMPORTANT]
+> This is a only template repo.
+Given your integration requirements, you will want to make additional changes to this template.

 ## Architecture Overview